tevon4613/ffxi/whm-guide.md

 > _tri·age (n): the sorting of and allocation of treatment to patients and especially battle and disaster victims according to a system of priorities designed to maximize the number of survivors_

 This guide explains how to gear up and play a White Mage to acceptable levels with the goal of eventually acquiring at least a few Best-In-Slot (BiS) pieces.
 It does not list [comprehensive gear sets](https://ffxiah.com/forum/topic/55005/on-healing-hands-a-comprehensive-whm-guide-v3/) or [specific end-game fight strategies](https://bg-wiki.com/).
-There are already excellent guides for those things; this guide is to help you get started.
+This guide is to help you get started.

 ## Table of Contents